Power-on self-test: New World Macs (1999 onward)

 The beep codes were revised in October 1999.
-In addition, on some models, the power LED would flash in cadence.
+In addition, on some models, the power LED will flash in cadence.

 Intel-based Macs

-With the introduction of Intel-based Macs with EFI-based firmware, the startup tones were changed again.
+With the introduction of Intel-based Macs using UEFI, the startup tones were changed again.
+These tones are not present in Intel-based Macs equipped with a T2 security chip, as they handle the POST process in a different way from those without a T2 security chip.

-Macs with the T2 security chip don't have startup tones, therefore the beep codes are no longer heard and used.

 Apple silicon-based Macs

-It is currently unknown whether or not Apple silicon-based Macs have beep codes, due to them not using EFI-based firmware.
+The Mac transition to Apple silicon marked a radical change in the POST process in Macs.
+Unlike most Intel-based Macs with UEFI, Apple silicon-based Macs use a boot ROM that loads the Low-Level Bootloader (LLB), similar to that of the firmware for the iPhone and iPad.
+No audible beep codes or tones are used to indicate hardware failures, similar to Intel-based Macs equipped with a T2 security chip.
+In the event of an error that is not a fatal hardware error, an exclamation mark will be displayed on the screen or the device will go into Device Firmware Update (DFU) mode.
+In the event of a fatal hardware error, no audio or visual feedback is provided.
+In addition, on some models, the power LED will flash in cadence.

 Amiga POST

 Amiga historical line of computers, from A1000 to 4000 present an interesting POST sequence that prompts the user with a sequence of flashing screens of different colors (rather than audible beeps as in other systems) to show if various hardware POST tests were correct or else if they failed:

 POST sequence of Amiga

 The Amiga system performs the following steps at boot: